-At the age of 20s when some are enjoying their life, there are few brave youngsters who prepare for exam conducted by UPSC to get into National Defence Academy (NDA).
-Here, the cadets of all the three services, the Army, the Navy and the Air Force get training together before going for the pre-commissioning in their respective service academies.
+The National Defence Academy (NDA) is the joint serive of all the three services – the Army, the Navy and the Air Force get training together before going for the pre-commissioning in their respective service academies.
 NDA is located in Khadakwasla near Pune, Maharashtra.

 NDA has an excellent infrastructure for all-round training of cadets and a vast array of facilities like spacious and well-maintained classrooms, well-equipped labs, two Olympic size swimming pools, a gymnasium, 32 football fields, 2 polo grounds, a cricket stadium and a number of squash and tennis courts.